suchwow-sysadmin/claude-code-factchecker/README.md

 ---

-## 📝 For Journalists, Writers, and General Valuers of Facts Wishing to Avoid MCP Servers
+## 📝 For Journalists, Writers, and Valuers of Consensus Reality Wishing to Avoid MCP Servers

 **Jump to:**
 [👉 Easy Mode Instructions (for Non-Technical Users)](#easy-mode-no-mcp-server)